urgdog/urg.systems/thonks/iptables.md

 This is the other half of the equation: Docker doesn't want you to cross Docker networks (by default).
-So thus far, you're saying "i'm coming from inside my container, to ens160" (the routing table said so) and we're here asking "is ens160 = any of these interfaces?"
+So thus far, you're saying "i'm coming from inside my container, to ens160 (a physical nic, the path out dictated by the routing table)" and we're here asking "is ens160 = any of these interfaces?"

 Nope.
 If our destination was another docker network bridge, that would mean